Sydd/SpriteEditorBX/readme.md

 LoadSprites():
 ```

- Use this to modify or create a single category.
+ Use this to modifies or create a single category.
  To add, for example, the sprites decoration_1, decoration_2, etc you can just
 use deco and the script should find all the decoration sprites.